folio-org/stripes/doc/permissions.md

 ## Introduction

-In the FOLIO system, permissions are specified by short, faceted strings such as `users.collection.get` (the permissions to read a collection of user records), `circulation.loans.item.put` (the permission to replace an existing loan) or `module.items.enabled` (the permission to use the Items UI module).
+In the FOLIO system, permissions are specified by short, faceted strings such as `users.collection.get` (the permission to read a collection of user records), `circulation.loans.item.put` (the permission to replace an existing loan) or `module.items.enabled` (the permission to use the Items UI module).

-Permissions also have a human-readable display-name such as "Get a collection of user records" or "circulation - modify loan in storage", but this is only for the benefit of administrators, and does not affect how the permissions function.
+Permissions also have a human-readable display-name such as "Get a collection of user records", "circulation - modify loan in storage" or "UI: Users module is enabled".
+But this is only for the benefit of administrators, and does not affect how the permissions function.

 Permissions can be associated with users.
 A user is then said to _have_ those permissions.